B-Boy superstars in Hawaiʻi’s own backyard

 But where did breakdancing, B-Boys and B-Girls come from?

-Breakdancing was developed in New York City’s Bronx borough amongst Latin American and black youth.
+Breakdancing was developed in New York City’s Bronx borough amongst Hispanic and black youth.
 It’s a style of street dancing that integrates coordination, acrobatic skills and intricate body movements to create an adrenalin pumping experience whether you’re a competitor or a fan.

 Breakdancing evolved from the hip-hop movement which began emerging during the early 1970s in the Bronx, and it has become one of the most widely known forms of hip-hop dance styles.